How to Scan a QR Code on iPhone

 - Visiting a link to an App Store page

-How to scan a QR code on iPhone
+How to scan QR code with iPhone camera

-To scan a QR code, open the “Scanbot” app by tapping the icon on your iPhone Home Screen and go through the initial greeting screens.
+To scan a QR code, open the “Scanbot” app by tapping the icon on your Home Screen and go through the initial greeting screens.
 The app should now display a live feed from your iPhone camera.
-Point it at a QR code to automatically scan it and the “Scanbot” app will show to you the relevant content like so:
+Point it at a QR code to automatically start scanning QR codes with “Scanbot”.
+After scanning the code the app will show the relevant content.